raghuugare/raghuugare.bkup/_posts/2014-12-14-fontification.markdown

 Some of my favourite programs (& books written about them) have been [Donald Knuth][link_donald_knuth]'s [TeX][link_TeX] typsetting system & [Leslie Lamport][link_leslie_lamport]'s [LaTeX][link_LaTeX] built upon TeX.

 I marvel at how TeX especially, takes care of hundreds of tiny technical details (such as _kerning, ligatures, breaking lines,_ etc.) that go into making text so readable & enjoyable.
+As Lamport puts it, these tools help authors turn mere **"typing into typography"**.

 Hats off to the Printing/Publishing/Digital/Computer-Science fraternity for their constant innovations!
 From hot-metal types in real foundries to digital type-faces manipulated with [Bézier curves][link_bézier_curves] & mathematical wizardry, we have indeed come a long way. :)